petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/understanding-pages/understanding-pages.md

 ## Page Sets

-When private pages are enabled, the site's pages are organized into two [page sets](../page-settings/configuring-page-sets.md): Public Pages and Private Pages.
+When private pages are enabled, the site's pages are organized into two [page sets](../page-settings/configuring-page-sets.md): public pages and private pages.

 ```{note}
 For Liferay 7.4 U22+ and GA22+, private pages are disabled for new installations.
 However, you can enable them if desired.
 See [Enabling Private Pages](#enabling-private-pages) for more information.